reema0814/Threat-Protection-with-XDR/Labguide/lab8_create_workbooks.md

 In this task, you will save the Microsoft Sentinel workbook templates.

-1. In the Search bar of the Azure portal, type *Microsoft Sentinel*, then select **Microsoft Sentinel**.
+1. In the Search bar of the Azure portal, type Microsoft Sentinel, then select **Microsoft Sentinel**.

    ![Picture 1](./media/image_7.png)